Vibhu Bakhru

-Vibhu Bakhru (born on 2 November 1966) is an Indian jurist, currently serving as the Chief Justice of the Karnataka High Court.
+Vibhu Bakhru (born 2 November 1966) is an Indian jurist, currently serving as the Chief Justice of the Karnataka High Court.
 Previously, he has also served as a judge of the Delhi High Court.
 He had also served as Acting Chief Justice of the Delhi High Court.
 On 26 May 2025 the Supreme Court collegium recommended his appointment as chief justice of the Karnataka High Court.